 Eat your way through Kuala Lumpur, as it has many local or world renowned restaurants to choose from.
 The food is influenced by the populations that live here and you'll find a lot of Malay, Chinese and Indian flavors.
 Spicy curries and noodle dishes are very common.
 Street food is also a mainstay in this city and it's an experience to wander the market streets and sample dishes from the different vendors.

 Bangkok is a world-class destination for nightlife.
 Also, Kuala Lumpur is not quite as popular, but is fairly good for nightlife and partying.

 People head to Bangkok just to party.
 Cheap drinks, late nights, and crazy parties make this city a favorite for backpackers and young party-goers.
 Head to Khao San Road for the biggest crowds and crazy parties.
 Nana Plaza is another option with a three story building that is filled with bars and clubs.

-The nightlife in Kuala Lumpur has something for everybody.
+Kuala Lumpur is a popular destination for visitors looking to party into the night.
 Rooftop bars and lounges are popular hangout spots after the sun sets.
 For classy pubs and clubs head to the Golden Triangle district, but if drinking and partying isn't your thing, the city's night markets are not to be missed.

 Shopping is a popular activity in both Kuala Lumpur and Bangkok.

 Bangkok is a famous shopping destination with plenty of stores.
 Shopping options range from modern malls to more traditional markets.
 The malls offer bargain prices for technology and gadgets while the markets offer fabric, food, local goods, and a unique experience.
 The city also has nearby floating markets as well as night markets, which let you experience a different side to the culture.